DESCRIPTION

 Stop At: Umoona Opal Mine & Museum, 14 Hutchison St, Coober Pedy, South Australia 5723 Australia

-Have some time to browse before our next stop at the Umoona Opal Mine and Museum.
+After breakfast, visit the Umoona Opal Mine and Museum.
 Here you will learn about Aboriginal and European settlement, see how the early miners lived, and try your hand at ‘noodling’ for opals.

 Fall asleep as you count shooting stars snuggled up in your swag.